 - Never forbid search engines to index your website through CMS

 - Keep checking your site’s URL in regular intervals so you’ll notice and fix problems fleetly

 - Always submit the site’s sitemaps to Google Search Console.

 Bonus Tips to Keep Website’s SEO

 - You can conjointly implement caching on your website to assist the website load quicker and enhance its user-experience, leading to higher SEO rankings.

 - Your site’s style may also kill its rankings and SEO.
 A minimal, responsive and mobile-friendly style drives in additional traffic and leads.

 - Never ignore WordPress tags if you wish to play well.
-These tags facilitate the readers and guests can easily notice your website and its articles in the computer programme result pages.

 - The choice of the correct themes and plug-ins will mostly impact the looks and performance of your website.